KazaKazan/sup/README.md

 # <b> Usage </b>

-Call the command inside the directory you want to create the main directory of the project.
+Call the command inside the directory where you want the project directory to be.
 The command usage is as follows:

 ```
 sup -n <PROJECT_NAME> <OPTIONS>